Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Case study: MIDDLESBROUGH
 Middlesborough is a region in north-east England.

 A harsh cycle of deprivation has occured after global shift and deindustrialisation away from coal, steel and the chemical industry.
 38% of children are in poverty - which has grown since 2014 in a time when the UK child poverty rates have decreased by 2%.
 More than half of the LSOAs in Middlesbrough are in the 10% most deprived.
-It ranks16th of the UK's 317 LAs.
+It ranks 16th of the UK's 317 LAs.
 North Ormesby Ward was the 3rd most deprived out of the 7,180 in the UK.

 - Middlesbrough's average household income is £24,900